top of page

 Day 5

 As you encounter all these places and peoples over the week, our team will be working with you on drawing connections between them, showing webs of relationships, exchanges, global geopolitics, inequities, and power dynamics.
 There will be breakout curriculum development opportunities layered throughout the week, which will culminate in this final day devoted to co-creating curriculum and other educational resources that highlight the dynamism you experienced firsthand over the week.
 While this institute is based in New England, colonialism was a global process.
 These stories are embedded everywhere.
-We will close the week with a sunset tour of the Great Bay Estuary on a Gundalow, a boat that was invented here during early colonialism to move people and goods in and out of this tidal ecosystem.

 Questions?